ducbao210/FinalTermProject_Python4DS/README.md

 ```
 After running the full ML pipeline with Optuna hyperparameters tuning(50 trials for each model), we obtained the following performance metrics on the test set.

+**Note**: The metrics may vary after each training session; the results below represent one such run.
 Model | RMSE | MAE | R<sup>2</sup>
 ------|------|-----|--------------
 LGBMRegressor | 1.3808315156649644 | 1.039682474444471 | 0.6130242041052543